godatadriven/taster-sessions/README.md

-# Name of Taster Session
+# Neural Network Vulnerabilities

 ## Introduction

-This repository contains all notebooks and materials for the Name of Taster Session.
+This repository contains all notebooks and materials for the Neural Network Vulnerabilities Taster Session.

 ## Explore and experiment in Binder

+**Note: Binder link not yet created**

 Please visit the Binder link below to open the environment and make edits and explore the capabilities of Python.